Layout

 Product Portfolio Management Allocates R&D and Product Development Budgets

 The product portfolio management concept is derived from the basic principles of financial investing, namely that portfolios need to be diversified, appropriate to the risk you want to assume, and managed strategically to achieve defined objectives, often with a focus on how much investment should go into more risky product innovation projects.
-In other words, having a product portfolio strategy that integrates and optimizes a diverse set of projects ensures diversification.
+In other words, a product portfolio strategy that integrates and optimizes a diverse set of projects and strong product lifecycle management ensures diversification.

 Product portfolio management is about maximizing your return on investment in new product development.
 It aligns your current products with your strategy and reflects the risk your company is willing to take.
 The first step is to choose a management framework that aligns with your company’s maturity and market position.